NATIONAL PAUL BUNYAN DAY

 Many cities in the north-central section of the United States, claim the title as the official home of Paul Bunyan.

-While folklore surrounding the lumberjack, Paul Bunyan is one character that has an origin story.
+While folklore surrounds the lumberjack, Paul Bunyan is one character that has an origin story.
 One Paul Bunyan legend claims it took five storks to carry him as a newborn.
 As he grew a little older, when he clapped his hands and laughed, windows shook and shattered.
 The story continues that he sawed off the legs of his parents’ bed in the middle of the night when he was only seven months old.
-Folklore also credits Bunyan with forming the Grand Canyon as he and Babe the Blue Ox walked through dragging his axe behind him.
-Another myth suggests Bunyan created the Great Lakes so Bake had a watering hole.
+Folklore also credits Bunyan with forming the Grand Canyon as he and Babe the Blue Ox walked through, dragging his ax behind him.
+Another myth suggests Bunyan created the Great Lakes so Babe had a watering hole.

 Read one or several of the Paul Bunyan tales.
+Share your adventures as you find the various statues dedicated to this folklore hero.
 Use #NationalPaulBunyanDay to share on social media.

 HISTORY OF NATIONAL PAUL BUNYAN DAY